v0xie/sd-webui-incantations/README.md

 1. **Open the "Extensions" tab and navigate to the "Install from URL" section**:

-2. **Paste the repository's URL into the "URL for extension's git repository" field**:
+2. **Paste the repository URL into the "URL for extension's git repository" field**:
     ```
     https://github.com/v0xie/sd-webui-incantations.git
     ```

 3. **Press the Install button**: Wait a few seconds for the extension to finish installing.

-5. **Restart the Web UI**:
+4. **Restart the Web UI**:
     Completely restart your Stable Diffusion Web UI to load the new extension.

-## Compatibility Notice:
+## Compatibility Notice
-#### Currently incompatible with stable-diffusion-webui-forge
-Use this extension with Forge: https://github.com/pamparamm/sd-perturbed-attention
+* Incompatible with **stable-diffusion-webui-forge**: Use this extension with Forge: https://github.com/pamparamm/sd-perturbed-attention
 * Reported incompatible with Adetailer: https://github.com/v0xie/sd-webui-incantations/issues/21
-* May conflict with extensions that modify the CFGDenoiser
+* May conflict with other extensions which modify the CFGDenoiser

+## News
+- 29-04-2024 🔥 - The implementation of Multi-Concept T2I-Zero is fixed and works much more stably now.

+# Extension Features

 ---
 ## Perturbed Attention Guidance